johnjago/johnjago.com/content/2023-12-24-brew-docker-error.md

 draft: false
 ---

-While reinstalling Docker Desktop using Homebrew to fix some issues in getting started with my [next idea](first-idea), I encountered this error:
+While reinstalling Docker Desktop using Homebrew, I encountered this error:

 ```
 Error: docker: It seems the App source '/Applications/Docker.app' is not there.